bvberkum/htcache/ReadMe.rst

 from the origin server or the next proxy on the line.

 Both DROP and NOCACHE rule-format will change to include matching on protocol.
+Currently, both rules match on hostname and following URL parts only (hence the [^/] pattern).

 rules.sort::